Privacy & Security

 Security Measures and Ongoing Vigilance

-We use JSON Web Tokens (JWT) for user authentication, along with Role-Based Access Control (RBAC), ensuring that each user accesses only what their role permits.
+We utilize JSON Web Tokens (JWT) for user authentication, in conjunction with Role-Based Access Control (RBAC), ensuring that each user accesses only the resources permitted by their role.
 This approach helps maintain clarity and security in how access is managed across the platform.

 Security is not a one-time setup.
 It’s something we monitor constantly.
 That’s why we’ve put a few additional measures in place.